I hope you agree with me if I say:

 The spotlight also has a collapsible stand with an easy locking pivot, which is very useful if you want to keep it shining at a particular spot while freeing both your hands to do other stuff.
 The LED light offers a stable white light with a continuous light output.

-2. Stanley LEDLIS (Most Powerful)
+2. Stanley LEDLIS (Best Rechargeable LED Spotlight)

 It is one of the most powerful handheld spotlight from Stanley.
 This one has all the regular design features seen in the other Stanley spotlights with a pistol grip, yellow and black finish, a collapsible pivoting stand and a very convenient trigger lock as well.
 What sets it apart though, is its massive 2000 lumen output.